 Three fundamental concepts underpin the Middle Years Programme:

-Communication Language: Learning is emphasized as a tool for the acquisition of all knowledge.
-Effective written and oral expression enables the student to fit into society by communicating with others and to develop his/her individuality.
+Communication Skills: Learning is emphasized as a tool for the acquisition of all knowledge.
+Effective written and oral expression enables the student to make impactful contributions and share meaningful insights by communicating with others and developing their own individuality and sense of self.

-Intercultural Awareness: The MYP encourages an international perspective by awakening in young people an interest in the diverse cultures and attitudes of people; celebrating their own unique heritage; by making them aware of the fundamental, positive values of the common heritage of human beings and by encouraging intercultural awareness.
+Intercultural Awareness: As an IB World School, the MYP celebrates the inclusivity and diversity of The York School Community and promotes an international perspective by awakening in young people an interest in the diverse cultures and attitudes of people.
+Students will be encouraged to celebrate their own unique heritage and to be welcoming of others.
+Teachers use resources and texts that capture a diverse range of voices and our homeroom programme and service initiatives further emphasize the fundamental, positive values of the common heritage of human beings.

 Middle School Curriculum